 An English adaptation of Czech writer Karel Čapek's acclaimed 1920 science fiction play R.U.R.,

 The operetta presents the story of the mythical Paul Bunyan as a metaphor for the human struggles of the emerging New World and the personal struggles of the central character Johnny Inkslinger.

 Entry requirements are not currently available, please try again later.

-During your Drama studies with at ARU, you’ll have the opportunity to:
+During your Drama studies at ARU, you’ll have the opportunity to:

 Deputy Head, Writing and Performance

 Not only will you develop your performance skills during your time at ARU, our BA (Hons) Drama degree will give you practical experience as stage technician, and the academic understanding you need to be a director or a teacher.

 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.

 Graduation doesn’t need to be the end of your time with us, of course.
 You might decide to stay at ARU and study for a Masters, such as our MA Dramatherapy.
 Take advantage of our Alumni Scholarship and get 20% off your fees.

 I took part in Anglia Ruskin Community Theatre Company's 'Theatre in Education' Production... creating a performance for primary-age students and working with a professional director.
 I have learnt many valuable skills as a result